 See how Conn Hospitality Group grew its website as its business expanded.

-“What about SEO and Analytics?”Are people finding your website when they type a search into Google?
+Don't overlook the importance of these.
+Are people finding your website when they type a search into Google?
 Do you know what website pages are popular and which ones need to be improved?
 This is where SEO (Search Engine Optimization) and analytics are important to review and understand.
-It’s hard to make time in your workday to do this, so think about having someone send you reports and meet with you to show you how to keep your website in good health.
+We know that it’s hard to make time in your workday to do this, so think about having someone send you reports and meet with you to show you how to keep your website in good health.